 Others are fine with warm calling.
 A sales rep may send a welcome email and then explain the product or service a bit in subsequent emails, if that.
 From there, the exchange would move to a phone call.

 Phone calls are useful in several ways.
 First, they ensure that you have a somewhat qualified lead.
-If a lead is willing to schedule a phone call, after all, then that means they’re at least a little interested in your company.
+If a lead is willing to schedule a phone call, after all, that means they’re at least a little interested in your company.

-It’s also easier to grab the lead’s attention and engagement on the phone.
+It’s also easier to grab the lead’s attention on the phone.
 Sure, they could be multitasking, but it’s better than sending emails at this phase.
 Emails are very one-sided.
 You could have a treasure trove of useful information to share about your products, services, pricing, and more in your email.
-If the lead never opens it, though, then does it matter what you wrote?
+If the lead never opens it, though, does it matter what you wrote?

 It’s different on the phone.
 It’s not one-sided since you’ll be having a conversation.
-Sure, you may dominate that conversation and the lead may have limited responses, but they will respond.

 You can also move the lead through the sales funnel faster.
 With email marketing, you’d send a welcome email, then an introductory email with an offer, then maybe a follow-up, then perhaps a bigger offer.
-Finally, you’d start to guide the lead to your pricing page and then try to get them to buy.
-All those same tasks can be achieved with a single phone call, maybe two at most.
+Finally, you’d start to guide the lead to your pricing page and try to get them to buy.
+All those tasks can be achieved with a single phone call, maybe two at most.